beelit94/tsplk-infra/README.md

 1. do `tsplk new`
 2. You will be asked to enter a project name.
 Please type what ever you want.
 Say, clustering here.
-3. You will be asked to enter the splunk version. say 6.3.2 here
+3. You will be asked to enter the splunk version.

+    > Please type in URL of package here

 4. Choose the platform you want to test
 5. Enter 0 for indexer cluster
 6. Enter number of slaves, search heads you want
 7. Enter the replication factor and search factor you want
 8. do `tsplk up clustering`, tsplk will bring your instances up

+# TroubleShooting
+### keyring.backends._OS_X_API.Error

+If you see this error `keyring.backends._OS_X_API.Error: (-25293, "Can't fetch password from system")`

+We're not sure what's the root cause of this

+Please try to reinstall tsplk with `pip` instead of `pipsi`

 # How to get involved
 ### Report bug